-The moment when Hooper visits Brody household with some wine as a souvenir.
+The moment when Hooper visits the Brody household with some wine as a souvenir.
 Martin, fed up with the whole shark problem, starts filling his pint with the wine despite Hooper's protests that he should let it breathe.
-Then he gives Ellen and Hooper the smallest amount imaginable.
+Then, he gives Ellen and Hooper the smallest amount imaginable.

 And it's the red wine, even though they're having fish.

 When Quint sees the shark cage, he doubts its reliability, saying "you go in the cage.
 Cage goes in the water.
 Shark's in the water," then smiles and starts singing "farewell and adieu to you fair Spanish ladies!
 Farewell and adieu, you ladies of Spain!"